InCuca/vue-standalone-component/template/docs/UseCase2.md

-You can put more examples!
+You can add more examples!

     <{{ name }} text="Hello World!" @click="alert('clicked in two!')"></{{ name }}>

 * Remember to update styleguide.config.js also